 Work it as you would for regular egg pasta but not for too long

-Then roll out the dough on a floured surface into a not too thin sheet using a rolling pin and cut it into strips five centimeters long and one centimeter wide
+Roll out the dough on the work surface into a sheet not too thin using a rolling pin and cut it into strips 5 centimetres long and 1 centimetre wide

-Cook the vegetables in a large pot with plenty of salted water
+Put the vegetables to cook in a large pot with plenty of salted water

-Layer the pizzoccheri in a warm deep serving dish, distributing over each layer plenty of Bitto cheese sliced and part of the butter previously browned in a small pan with the sage leaves
+Arrange the pizzoccheri in layers in a warm deep serving dish, distributing on each layer plenty of Bitto cut into slices and some of the butter previously browned in a small saucepan with the sage leaves

 --- TIPS

-This traditional dish from Valtellina, originating from the locality of Teglio, has become famous and appreciated almost everywhere, and the typical dark pasta can be found ready-made in all grocery stores
+This traditional dish from Valtellina, originating in the town of Teglio, has become famous and appreciated almost everywhere, and the typical dark pasta can already be found ready-made in all grocery stores

-However, to best appreciate pizzoccheri, it is advisable to prepare fresh pasta
+However, to best enjoy pizzoccheri it is advisable to prepare fresh pasta

 Pan